ApexRMS/prioritizr/docs/spatial_formulation_tutorial.md

 <br>

 2\.
 Navigate to the **Pipeline** datasheet.
 Pipeline stages call on a transformer (*i.e.*, script) which takes the inputs from SyncroSim, runs a model, and returns the results to SyncroSim.
 Under the *Stage* column, note that a single pipeline stage is set called *Base Prioritization*.
-This stage <!--Explain what this stage does-->

 <br>

 3\.
 Navigate to the **Prioritizr** tab, and expand the **Base Prioritization > Data** node.

 <div class=indentation>
   a.
-Click on the <i>Input Format</i> node and notice that <i>Data Type</i> is set to <i>Spatial</i> in order to generate a spatial prioritization.
+Click on the <b>Input Format</b> node and notice that <i>Data Type</i> is set to <i>Spatial</i> in order to generate a spatial prioritization.
 </div>

 <img align="center" style="padding: 13px" width="500" src="assets/images/screenshot15.png">

 <div class=indentation>
   b.
-Navigate to the <i>Spatial Inputs</i> node, and review the following inputs:
+Navigate to the <b>Spatial Inputs</b> node, and review the following inputs:
   <br>
   <div class=indentation>
     i. <i>Planning Units</i> - a raster file of Washington, USA in which each cell represents a different planning unit, and cell values denote land acquistition costs.
-Specifically, there are 10,757 planning units in total (<i>i.e.</i>, cells with non-missing values) <!-- confirm this makes sense -->
+Specifically, there are 10,757 planning units in total (<i>i.e.</i>, cells with non-missing values).
     <br><br>
     ii. <i>Features</i> - a multi-layer raster file of the conservation feature data.
 Each layer describes the spatial distribution of a feature.
 Here, our feature data correspond to different bird species.
 To account for migratory patterns, the breeding and non-breeding distributions of species are represented as different features.
 Specifically, the cell values denote the relative abundance of individuals, with higher values indicating greater abundance.
   </div>